tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/third_case.md

 In this debugging challenge, you'll learn about:
 - **Barrier deadlock detection**: Identifying when threads wait forever at synchronization points
-- **Shared memory coordination**: Understanding thread cooperation patterns
+- **Shared memory coordination**: Understanding thread cooperation patterns with LayoutTensor
 - **Conditional execution analysis**: Debugging when some threads take different code paths
 - **Thread coordination debugging**: Using CUDA-GDB to analyze multi-thread synchronization failures